bkotsane/GettingandCleaningDataProject/CodeBook.md

 * 1. Merges the training and test sets to create one data set, namely

-train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame,
+train/X_train.txt with test/X_test.txt -- the result is a 10299 x 561 data frame, matching the original dimensions.
-as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")

 train/y_train.txt with test/y_test.txt -- the result is also a 10299 x 1 data frame with activity IDs.